lnochili/azure-actions-imagebuilder/README.md

 By default, the value for distributor-type is set to ManagedImage.

 #### dist-resource-id & dist-location: (optional)
-* Both these values are mandatory if the distributor type is SharedGalleryImage.
+* For distributor type SharedGalleryImage, both these values are mandatory.
 The dist-resource-id is used to create an image version under the image definition in Azure regions listed in dist-location.

+   The Image Gallery and the Image Definition must already exist and the ResourceID provided is an existing Azure Resource.
+Eg:

+    ```bash
+    dist-resource-id: /subscriptions/<subscriptionID>/resourceGroups/<rgName>/providers/Microsoft.Compute/galleries/<galleryName>/images/<imageDefName>

+    dist-location: westus2, westcentralus  #set to one or more  Azure regions to which the image needs to be distributed/replicated.
+     ```

-* For ManagedImage, dist-resource-id is used to create the Managed image resource with the imageName and the image will be created in the Azure region set in dist-location.
-If no value is provided, The value of dist-resource-id is set to a default image name (mi_ which will be unique in the Azure region set in dist-location.
+* For ManagedImage, dist-resource-id is mandatory and is used to create the Managed image resource with the specified imageName.
+By  default, the image will be created in the same Azure region as the template.
+[TODO] Can we do away with this by setting a default image name (mi_ which will be unique in the Azure region set in dist-location.

 The value of dist-resource-id needs to be set as given below:
-* Managed Image ResourceID:
     ```bash
-    /subscriptions/<subscriptionID>/resourceGroups/<rgName>/providers/Microsoft.Compute/images/<imageName>
+    dist-resource-id: /subscriptions/<subscriptionID>/resourceGroups/<rgName>/providers/Microsoft.Compute/images/<imageName>

     dist-location: westus2  #set to one of the Azure region to which the Managed image needs to be distributed.
     ```
 * Azure Shared Image Gallery ResourceID:
-   The Image Gallery and the Image Definition must already exist and the ResourceID provided is an existing Azure Resource.

-    ```bash
-    /subscriptions/<subscriptionID>/resourceGroups/<rgName>/providers/Microsoft.Compute/galleries/<galleryName>/images/<imageDefName>

-     dist-location: westus2, westcentralus  #set to one or more  Azure regions to which the image needs to be distributed/replicated.
-     ```

-* VHD
+* For distributor type VHD:
     * You cannot pass any values to this, Image Builder will create the VHD and the Github action will emit the resource id of VHD as output variable.

 #### run-output-name: (optional)